-A grantee wishing to change the scope of an approved project at any stage shall submit the proposed change in writing, preferably on entity letterhead, to CAL FIRE for review and subsequent approval in writing.
+A Grantee wishing to change the scope or budget of an approved project at any stage shall submit the proposed change in writing, preferably on entity letterhead, to CAL FIRE for review and subsequent approval in writing.
 Any change must be consistent with the need cited in the original application and authorizing legislation.
-Any modification or alteration in the Project as set forth in the Grant Project Scope of Work on file with the State must be submitted to the State for review and prior approval by CAL FIRE and may require a formal amendment.
+Any modification or alteration to the grant agreement on file must be submitted to the State for review and may require a formal amendment.

-Any reduction in the actual number of acres being treated in a hazardous fuel reduction grant may result in a corresponding reduction of the grant award.
+Any reduction in the actual number of acres being treated in a hazardous fuel reduction grant may result in a corresponding reduction of the grant award